KuhleTau/KuhleTau/README.md

   **Reflection (STAR Technique):**
   - **Situation:** I had to participate in a simulated job interview, in order to practice my interview skills in a realistic setting.
-  - **Task:** I was tasked with treating the mock interview as a real interview, which involved preparing my answers, dressing professionally, and answering a series of questions about my skills and experience.
+  - **Task:** I was tasked with treating the mock interview as a real interview, which involved dressing professionally, preparing my answers, and answering a series of questions about my skills and experience.
-  - **Action:** I prepared by reviewing common interview questions and my CV.
-I then participated in the mock interview, answering questions and afterwards, I reviewed the feedback provided to me by the interviewer.
+  - **Action:** I prepared by reviewing my CV and common interview questions.
+I then participated in the mock interview, answering difficult questions I had prepared for myself.
-  - **Result:** The mock interview was a valuable practice that highlighted my strengths and areas for improvement.
-Receiving direct feedback helped me understand how I come across to interviewers and what I need to work on.
+  - **Result:** The mock interview was a valuable practice that highlighted my strengths and weaknesses.
+This helped me understand how I may come across to interviewers and what I need to work on.

 ## 4. Professional Networking
 ![Professional Networking ](https://github.com/KuhleTau/KuhleTau/blob/main/career-counselling/Professional%20Networking.png)